 Okay, I’m going to pick eleven characters based strictly on badassery and adorableness.
 Also, I’m picking only girls.

-Starr from The Hate U Give by A.C.
-Thomas
+- Starr from The Hate U Give by Angie Thomas

 What is your best karaoke song?